DennyLindberg/Monte-Carlo-Ray-Tracer/README.md

 ## Get premake5 and generate the solution

+The generated solution will be placed in the temp folder.
 Either place the premake5 executable in the root folder or in a system path.
 Then open CMD, the terminal or Git Bash and type one of the two commands below:

 **Windows:** `premake5 vs2017` or `./premake5 vs2017`

 **MacOSX:** `premake5 xcode4` or `./premake5 xcode4`

 Whenever you do a `git pull` or add new files in the folder structure, re-run the premake command to update the solution.
 Most IDEs will detect the change and ask to update.

-## Open the solution

-Go to the `temp/` folder and open the generated solution file.